 When developers spend 5-10 years learning how to write complex applications and refine their skills, customer service is not where they want to end up.
 They want to create, design, and implement.
 Not answer tickets, appease sometimes overbearing customers, and fix what others have broken.

-The Magento ecosystem has a large supply of developers, but the pool is much smaller when you need strong language skills, the temperament to work in customer service, and the soft sales skills to artfully recommend products without sounding like you are reading from a pitch sheet.
+The Magento ecosystem has a large supply of developers.
+Still, the pool is much smaller when you need strong language skills, the temperament to work in customer service, and the soft sales skills to artfully recommend products without sounding like you are reading from a pitch sheet.

-There are many developers with these skills, but most of them are like the seller…building out tools, services, and products themselves.
+Many developers have these skills, but most are like the seller, building out tools, services, and products themselves.
 They’re not waiting around for someone to hire them.
-Most likely, they already have a high paying position or are working for themselves over at Indie Hackers.
+Most likely, they already have a high-paying position or are working for themselves at Indie Hackers.

 I wasn’t knowledgeable enough about the Magento talent pool to know how challenging it would be to replace a superior technical founder with the available talent on the market.

-In the end, I just didn’t understand the technical support ecosystem for Magento.
+Ultimately, I didn’t understand the technical support ecosystem for Magento.
 I assumed a single developer could replace a single founder like many other software projects I worked on previously.

 A Failed Acquisition – Was It The Business or Was It Me?

-To go back to my earlier question of “Would you be able to spot a failed acquisition in this broker description“, the answer isn’t really with the description of the business at all.
+To go back to my earlier question, “Would you be able to spot a failed acquisition in this broker description” the answer isn’t really with the description of the business at all.